pysys-test/pysys-test/docs/BaseTest.rst

 	copy
 	mkdir
 	deleteDir
+	deleteFile
 	getExprFromFile
 	logFileContents
 	write_text
 	getDefaultFileEncoding

 To get the configured input/output directories for this test see `Test configuration`_.

+For additional file/directory helper functions such as support for loading JSON and properties files, see the `pysys.utils.fileutils` module.

 Miscellaneous
 =============